Extended Riemannian Geometry I: Local Double Field Theory: Double field theory as extended Riemannian geometry

 \subsection{Restriction of doubled generalized geometry}

 For a description of double field theory, we have to double spacetime from $M$ to $M\times \hat M$.
-Since we have to restrict ourselves to a local description, the bundle $T^* M$ will have to do.
+Since we currently have to restrict ourselves to a local description, the bundle $T^* M$ will have to do.
 On this bundle, we want to describe the gauge transformations of a trivial abelian gerbe, just as in generalized geometry.
-This suggest to use $\CV_2(T^*M)=T^*[2]T[1](T^*M)$ with coordinates $(x^M,p_M,\xi^M,\zeta_M)=(x^\mu,x_\mu,\ldots,\zeta_\mu,\zeta^\mu)$ as our starting point.
-This Lie 2-algebroids comes with the usual symplectic structure and Hamiltonian for a homological vector field $Q$,
+This suggests to use $\CV_2(T^*M)=T^*[2]T[1](T^*M)$ with coordinates $(x^M,p_M,\xi^M,\zeta_M)=(x^\mu,x_\mu,\ldots,\zeta_\mu,\zeta^\mu)$ as our starting point.
+This Lie 2-algebroid comes with the usual symplectic structure and Hamiltonian for a homological vector field $Q$,

 where we rescaled $\CQ$ for convenience.

 The underlying symmetry group is now $\sGL(2D)$, which we have to restrict to the symmetry group $\sO(D,D)$ of double field theory.
 This is done by introducing the metric $\eta_{MN}$ of split signature $(1,\ldots,1,-1,\ldots,-1)$, cf.\ \eqref{eq:dft_eta}.
 Using this metric, we can restrict the tangent space coordinates to the diagonal, using coordinates